mshokrnezhad/iLunarLander/README.md

 ## [REINFORCE](REINFORCE)

-Now equipped with the policy gradient equation, we can devise a straightforward algorithm leveraging gradient ascent to adjust our policy parameters.
-While the theorem encompasses a summation over all states and actions, given the impracticality of computing gradients for all potential states and actions, we can rely on a sampled gradient.
-This method is known as REINFORCE (Monte-Carlo policy gradient), introduced by Sutton & Barto, which relies on estimated returns obtained through Monte-Carlo methods using episode samples.
-REINFORCE proves effective because the expectation of the sample gradient aligns with the actual gradient.
+Building on the policy gradient equation, we can devise a straightforward algorithm that utilizes gradient ascent to adjust our policy parameters.
+While the theoretical formulation involves summing over all states and actions, in practice, we estimate the gradient through sampling.
+This method is known as REINFORCE (Monte-Carlo policy gradient), introduced by Sutton & Barto.
+REINFORCE leverages estimated returns obtained via Monte-Carlo methods using episode samples, allowing us to compute an unbiased estimate of the policy gradient.
+This approach ensures that the expected value of the sampled gradient aligns with the true gradient, making it effective for learning optimal policies.
 In essence:

 $$\begin{eqnarray}
 \nabla J(\theta) &=& \sum_{s \in \mathbf{\mathcal{S}}} \mu(s) \left ( \sum_{a \in \mathbf{\mathcal{A}}} Q^{\pi}(s, a) \nabla_{\theta} \pi_{\theta}(a|s) \right ) \nonumber \\